Elite Pest Control

-Preventive pest control measures are therefore important to limit the risk of infestation.
+Preventive pest control measures are important in limiting the risk of infestation.
 Regularly inspect the exterior of your building for defects (siding, doors, ventilation openings, roof cornice, surrounding vegetation giving access to the attic, etc.), and seal them with insulating and caulking products.
 The visible parts of your home aren’t the only ones that need to be checked.
-You should take the time to check the plumbing (pipes and ducts) that may provide an entrance for small rodents.
+You should also take the time to check the plumbing (pipes and ducts) that may provide an entrance for small rodents.

 Use bait, mouse traps or other extermination products

 Whether it’s a mouse trap, ultrasonic repellent or bait station, it’s easy to find commercially available products to exterminate mice.
 However, this equipment needs to be properly used to be effective and, above all, safe for your family or pets.

 The ideal way to place mechanical traps is perpendicular to the walls (close to them), with the trigger valve facing the baseboard.
 At first, we recommend placing them without activating them so that the mice get used to the devices and become less fearful of them.

 After two or three days, you need to place the bait.
 Cheese, right?
 Think again!
 Hazelnut spread, peanut butter or chocolate are some of the baits rodents love most (which you will need to replace every two or three days if necessary).
 Beware of children or pets that might be tempted.